Guidelines for the coil have been updated

 The FSRH guidelines have reviewed their advice on how long you can use some hormonal and non-hormonal coils.

-If you’re using any 52mg hormonal coil (LNG-IUD) - currently in the UK their brand names are Mirena, Levosert or Benilexa - and:
+If you’re using any hormonal coil (LNG-IUD) and:

-• it was fitted when you were under age 45, you can keep it for 6 years
+it was fitted when you were under age 45, you can keep it in place for 8 years

 If you’d still prefer to have your hormonal coil changed at 5 years, you can ask your clinician.